jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) charged with an offence of the kind specified in section 272(1)(b) or (c); and (c) in respect of whom there is in force an order under section 238(1)(d) or 283(n).
 (4) Youth justice residence in subsection (3) means a residence established and maintained under section 364 for purposes that are or include remand, the provision of custody under supervision with residence orders made under section 283(n), or both.
-(5) This section is subject to section 312 (which requires the court's approval for the placement in a residence, and for the transfer between residences, of a young person placed in the chief executive's custody by an order under section 311).
+(5) This section is subject to sections 297B(7)(b) and 307(6)(b) (which ensure this section does not apply to children and young persons subject to custody orders under sections 297B(5) and 307(4)) and to section 312 (which requires the court's approval for the placement in a residence, and for the transfer between residences, of a young person placed in the chief executive's custody by an order under section 311).

 ### 366 Closing of residences and transfer of residents
 (1) The chief executive may at any time, with the Minister's approval, direct the closing of any residence established under section 364, and may transfer the children and young persons in any such residence to any other residence under this Act, or place any such children and young persons in the care of any person or organisation pursuant to section 362.